-Division Street is not built to a boulevard standard as it has narrow curb-tight sidewalks.
+Division Street is not built to a boulevard standard as it has narrow curb-tight sidewalk.
 Constructing planter strips and medians will allow for street tree planting and will reduce speeds for pedestrian safety.

-8) Powell Boulevard and Hogan Road Intersection: Widen Hogan Road to add a second northbound and through lane and replace the signal to accommodate the new lane.
+8) Powell and Hogan Intersection: Widen Hogan to add a second northbound and through lane and replace the signal to accommodate the new lane.

 Hogan Road is planned as a 5-lane arterial bringing traffic from the Springwater future growth area.
-The Powell Boulevard and Hogan Road intersection has only one north bound through lane.
+The Powell and Hogan intersection has only one north bound through lane.

-9) Minor Intersection Improvements: Complete minor striping, ADA improvements, and signal time modification projects at the following intersections to help decrease traffic congestion and improve safety.
-Burnside Road & Eastman Parkway, Burnside Road & Main Avenue, Burnside Road & Kelly Avenue, and Burnside Road & Division Street.
+9) Minor Intersection Improvements: Complete minor striping, ADA improvements and signal time modification projects at the following intersections to help decrease traffic congestion and improve safety.
+Burnside Road & Eastman Pkwy, Burnside Road & Main Avenue, Burnside Road & Kelly Avenue, Burnside Road & Division Street.